8/8/2025 Inspipration Trail

 [personal profile] ysabetwordsmith

 The Poetry Fishbowl is now CLOSED.
 Thank you for your time and attention.
-Please keep an eye on this page as I am still writing.
+Please keep an eye on this space as I am still writing.

 Starting now, the Poetry Fishbowl is open!
-Today's theme is "Weaponized Incompetence and Malicious Compliance!"
+Today's theme is "Books and Learning."
 I will be checking this page periodically throughout the day.
 When people make suggestions, I'll pick some and weave them together into a poem ... and then another ... and so on.
 I'm hoping to get a lot of ideas and a lot of poems.

 Currently eligible bingo card(s) for donors wishing to sponsor a square: